rychowiak/api-pokedex/README.md

 # Pokédex App

-A simply Pokédex App Using PokeAPI with vanilla JavaScript
+A simply Pokédex App Using PokeAPI pagination with vanilla JavaScript